UNITY & C#

 URP Compatibility: Adapting the Approach

-To address compatibility with Unity’s Universal Render Pipeline, I revised the implementation to use Graphics.DrawMesh instead of DrawMeshNow:
+To address the compatibility issue with Unity’s Universal Render Pipeline, let's revise the implementation to Graphics.DrawMesh using DrawMeshNow instead:

 using UnityEngine;